delonlee01/tp/docs/DeveloperGuide.md

     * 1b1.
 RecruitTrackPro shows an error message.

       Use case ends.

 * 1c.
-User searches by phone number but enters an invalid phone number.
+User enters an invalid option.
     * 1c1.
 RecruitTrackPro shows an error message.

       Use case ends.

 * 1d.
-User searches by email but enters an invalid email address.
+User enters multiple values for the same field.
     * 1d1.
-RecruitTrackPro shows an error message.

-      Use case ends.

-* 1e.
-User enters an invalid option.
-    * 1e1.
-RecruitTrackPro shows an error message.

-      Use case ends.

-* 1f.
-User enters multiple values for the same field.
-    * 1f1.
 RecruitTrackPro displays an error message based on the duplicated fields.

       Use case ends.